DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation: Background

-\item \textbf{Development stage}: this phase involves transforming the design concepts into a functional application through coding.
+Web application front-end development process includes the following stages: (1) \textbf{Design stage}: designers create high-fidelity mock-ups using prototyping tools such as Sketch~\cite{Sketch} and Axure~\cite{Axure} during design stage.
+(2) \textbf{Development stage}: it involves transforming the design concepts into a functional application through coding.
 The development stage typically consists of the implementation of the GUI and the underlying functionalities.
 As shown in Fig.~\ref{fig:task}, the developer first prompts the MLLM to generate the front-end code based on the UI-Mockup.
 However, the version one code did not fully comply with the UI-Mockup.
 Then the user asked MLLM to edit the code to change the background color and add buttons to generate version two.
 Then during the actual deployment process, the front-end engineer found a display issue on the UI, that is, a collision between the avatar and the name, and asked MLLM to fix it and generate version three code.